scarpent/ledgerbil/README.md

 ## "ledgershell" (other commands)

 The ledgershell programs use ledger to read and report on your data in different ways.
-None of them modify your data as of October 2018.
+None of them modify your data as of November 2018.

 (`portfolio` is listed with "other commands", but isn't a ledgershell program, and currently has nothing to do with ledger or ledger data.)

-There is no documentation other than the code and `--help`, which is included below and often changing, so don't count on this readme for the latest.
+There is little documentation other than the code and `--help`, which is included below but often changing, so please don't count on this readme for the latest.

 ### settings.py

 Intended as a convenience, but which can also be a nuisance, the `settings.py` file is meant to have all the information needed to run ledger so you don't have to pass in everything every time.
-And, related to the ambivalence about documentation mentioned above, There isn't any documentation for this file yet.
+And, related to the ambivalence about documentation mentioned above, there isn't any documentation for this file yet.
 Just [`settings.py.example`][settings] which you should copy to `settings.py` in the same directory and then modify for your own needs.